sandersaares/DocumentAuthoring/docs/Content.md

 # Defining terms

 Use the `<dfn>` element to define a term.
-You can use it anywhere but the recommended way is to use a key-value table:
+You can use it anywhere in text but a common approach is to use a key-value table:

 ```text
 : <dfn>apricot</dfn>